What does this course offer?

 SEPTEMBER – APRIL: Part 1 (50 credits)

-Core modules take place in Semester One (15 credits).
-Students then select an additional 35 credits in consultation with Creative Writing staff to ensure coherence and workload balance.
+Part 1 of the MA in Creative Writing has one compulsory module, a 5-credit module The Business of Writing.
+Students select an additional 45 credits in consultation with Creative Writing staff to ensure coherence and workload balance.

 EN6034 The Business of Writing (5 credits)